 - Developing information to explain Enom’s policies and practices.

-Enom shall identify the purposes for which personal information is collected at or before the time the information is collected.
+Enom shall identify the purposes for which personal information is collected within a reasonable period after obtaining the data, and prior to using the data.

 - To establish and maintain responsible commercial relations with customers and to provide ongoing services and offers;